 The Medicare Safety Net was introduced by the federal government in 2004 to provide an additional rebate for patients who incur significant out-of-pocket expenses for outpatient services in a calendar year (not a financial year).

 Out-of-pocket expense is commonly referred to as the “gap” between the doctor/clinic fee and the Medicare rebate.
 The Medicare Safety Net does not apply to any services and procedures performed in a hospital (inpatient services).

 To receive this additional rebate, patients must reach the relevant threshold for outpatient expenses.
-As of the 1st January 2010 the Medicare Safety Net Threshold for non-concession card holders is $1126 and $562.90 for concession card holders.
-Patients receive an additional 80% Medicare Safety Net rebate for the remainder of the calendar year once they have reached their relevant threshold.
-Medicare Australia annually revises the thresholds.
+As of January 1 this year, the Medicare Safety Net threshold for non-concession cardholders is $1126 and $562.90 for concession cardholders.
+Patients receive an additional 80 per cent Medicare Safety Net rebate for the remainder of the calendar year once they have reached their relevant threshold.
+Medicare Australia revises the thresholds annually.

-All patients are provided with informed financial consent prior to commencing each treatment cycle.
-Should you require further information, do not hesitate to contact a member of the Patient Services team who will be glad to discuss the costs involved in your treatment cycle.
+All patients are provided with informed financial consent before starting each treatment cycle.
+Should you require further information, do not hesitate to contact a member of our patient services team, who will be glad to discuss the costs involved in your treatment cycle.